 Trinity man charged with assaulting 3 officers in Lawrence County

-Aug.
-31—A Trinity man charged with assaulting three law enforcement officers in Lawrence County was booked into the Morgan County Jail early this morning.
+Sep.
+1—A Trinity man charged with assaulting and injuring three law enforcement officers in Lawrence County was booked into the Morgan County Jail on Wednesday morning.

 Christian Tyler Parker, 22, faces three counts of second-degree assault of a police officer, two counts of third-degree domestic violence and one count of resisting arrest.